About the Journal

 Surveys have shown that the EMR is a highly respected and valued journal in providing insights in management of engineering and technology in a worldwide economy.
 An IEEE survey in 2014 showed the EMR ranking right under the Harvard Business Review.
 Currently, EMR is ranked highly in Scopus and is a Q1 journal based on SJR score.

-EMR is published quarterly in March, June, September, and December.
+EMR is published six times per year (bimonthly).
 All articles are published at IEEE Xplore®

 CiteScore